Neo-Nazism: Armenia

 The Armenian-Aryan Racialist Political Movement is a National Socialist movement in Armenia.
 It was founded in 2021 and supports Aryanism, Antisemitism, and White supremacy.

+At least 20 cities in Armenia honor Garegin Nzhdeh with a street or a statue or both.
+Nzhdeh was a Nazi collaborator who pledged the Armenian Legion to the service of the Third Reich.
+In connection to a march in Nzhdeh's honor, Joel Lion, Israel's ambassador to Armenia stated that he was "Deeply disturbed by the march in Yerevan, on 1.1.2024, echoing 'Sieg Heil' chants.
+Glorifying Garegin Nzhdeh, a Nazi collaborator is unacceptable.
+Authorities must take a firm stand against any form of neo-nazism & antisemitism."
+According to Ynet the Yerevan synagogue has suffered arson three times and had stones thrown through its windows in a separate incident.

 Belarus

 There has been a Nazi presence in Belarus since at least 1933 in the form of the Belarusian National Socialist Party.
 Neo-Nazi White Legion (Белы Легіён) attempted a bombing of a Soviet Victory Monument in Minsk.
 In 2020, Dynamo Minsk fans unfurled a banner during a match with a picture of Rudolf Hess and the text "For us, your life is an iconic example of loyalty".
 White Power Skinhead groups include "White Willpower" (Белая Воля, Byelaya Volya) and Support88.
 In 2004 a magazine by the name of the Belarusian Resistance (Беларускі Рэзыстанс, Byelaruski Rezystans) with editor-in-chief Siarhej Iorsh was first published, with the focus of the magazine being rehabilitating the Belarusians who fought the Red Army.

 Since the independence of Belarus, the far-right in Belarus has systematically rehabilitated Belarusian nazi collaborators both in the internet and real life.
 For example in 2014, the right-wing organization Young Front demonstrated with banners depicting General Michał Vituška, nazi collaborator and anti-Soviet partisan.
 In 2018, the biggest alcohol company in the country Bulbash United posted a picture of General Francišak Kušal, a prominent Nazi collaborator, and a text praising him attached to it on their webpage.
 It drew both condemnation and praise from the netizens of Belarus.
 Aliaksei Dzermant is the founder of Kryuskaja Draugija Druvingau, Belarusian branch of the neo-Nazi pagan Allgermanische Heidnische Front.
 Dzermant is also the founder of the modern successor of the Belarusian Nazi Party.